 Angela is an author, playwright, columnist and professional speaker.
 Her debut crime thriller ‘Follow Me’ was named Amazon’s Rising Star Debut of the Month January 2016, long listed for the Crime Writer’s Association Dagger in the Library 2016, and short listed for the ‘Good Reader Page Turner’ Award 2016.
 ‘Follow Me’ has now been optioned by a TV production company.
 The second instalment in the ‘Social Media Murder’ Series, ‘Watch Me’ is out January 2017.
 And the third ‘Trust Me’ is out now.

-- To the readers of the blog, that may not be familiar with you or your writing, can tell us a bit about yourself and how you got into writing?
+- To readers of the blog who may not be familiar with you or your writing, can you tell us a bit about yourself and how you got into writing.